lxxxl123/mjt-maven/note/FW.md

 - drone/dreun/: (n.) a type of small aircraft with no pilot

+## drum
+- drum: (n.) a type of instrument that need to be struck it to make sound
+  - (p.) strike the drum / hit the drum

 ## duck
 - duck:
   - (n.) a type of animal